|A parasite is an organism that survives in or on another species, usually at the expense of its host|

 Frequently Asked Questions on Parasite Definition

-A parasite is defined as a living plant or animal organism that survives in or on another species host and acquires nourishment from that host.
+A parasite is an organism that survives in or on another species, usually at the expense of its host.

 Further Reading: Infectious Diseases: Types, Causes, Symptoms And Preventions